The City of Silent Men

 The City of Silent Men is a lost 1921 American silent drama film produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It was directed by Tom Forman and starred Thomas Meighan and Lois Wilson.

 Plot

-Based upon a summary in a film publication, Jim Montogmery (Meighan) escapes from Sing Sing prison and goes west to start a new life under the name Jack Nelson.
-He becomes superintendent of a large mill and falls in love with the owner's daughter Molly (Wilson).
+Based upon a summary in a film publication, Jim Montogmery escapes from Sing Sing prison and goes west to start a new life under the name Jack Nelson.
+He becomes superintendent of a large mill and falls in love with the owner's daughter Molly.
 He tells her of his past life and she believes that he is innocent, so they are married.
-Prison officials pardon Old Bill (Everton), who planned Jim's escape, as bait in their attempt to recapture Jim.
-Detective Mike Kearney (MacQuarrie) finally lands his man but Jim places his fingers in the mill machinery to spoil the tell-tale fingerprints.
+Prison officials pardon Old Bill, who planned Jim's escape, as bait in their attempt to recapture Jim.
+Detective Mike Kearney finally lands his man but Jim places his fingers in the mill machinery to spoil the tell-tale fingerprints.
 Later Old Bill wins a confession from the crook that actually did the crime for which Jim was sentenced, leading to a pardon for Jim.